AnyDSL/MimIR/docs/dev.md

 ## Working with Indices

-There are essentially **three** ways of retrieving the number of elements of something in Mim.
+There are essentially **three** ways of retrieving the number of elements of something in MimIR.

 ### Arity